nutanix-japan/KarbonServiceMesh_Bootcamp/appendix/create_kube.rst

 Takeaways
 +++++++++

-- Here is where we summarize any key takeaways from the module
+- Here is where we summarise any key takeaways from the module
 - Such as how a Nutanix feature used in the lab delivers value
 - Or highlighting a differentiator